Why It Matters That Seed Oils Are Being Recognized as Ultra-Processed The US Dietary Guidelines…

 Does Collagen Supplementation Work?

-Are Collagen Peptides (Powders, Pills, Bars, etc.) Effective?
+Are Collagen Powders Containing Peptides Effective?

 All collagen powders are composed mostly of collagen peptides.
 Peptides are defined by two or more (up to fifty) amino acids linked together.
 Link a bunch of peptides together, and you get a protein.

-So the big question is, If you take in collagen in the form of peptides, can your body use these building-block peptides to construct collagenous tissue?
+>So the big question is, If you take in collagen in the form of peptides, can your body use these building-block peptides to construct collagenous tissue?
 Studies strongly suggest that, yes, collagen peptides, which can be processed to a powder form easily dissolvable in water or included as an ingredient in collagen bars and other food products, can be taken up by the body and utilized to protect, build and maintain the connective tissues that makeup joints and skin.

 I’ve included just a sampling of the research here to show what we’ve found about the answers to these questions: